Bruno Ceccobelli: Life

-In 2015, the solo exhibition "Capovolgere" – l’ABC Ceccobelli”, an exhibition at the Pastificio Cerere Foundation in Rome, divided into two parts: "Pupille" with works on mirrored bitumen; "Ritratti di bandiera" a six-handed work with his sons Auro and Celso.
+In 2015, the solo exhibition "Capovolgere" – l’ABC Ceccobelli", an exhibition at the Pastificio Cerere Foundation in Rome, was divided into two parts: "Pupille" with works on mirrored bitumen; "Ritratti di bandiera", a six-handed work with his sons Auro and Celso.

-Still in 2015 a collective exhibition in Sant'Etien organized by the VOLUME!
+Still in 2015, a collective exhibition in Sant'Etien was organised by the VOLUME!
 Foundation, at the Museum of Modern Art: "Arte Contemporanea".

-In 2016 the exhibition "Icons", curated by Cicno G. G. Edizioni, a solo exhibition at the Academy of Saint Petersburg in Russia, with works dedicated to the Byzantine classical tradition; and always in 2016 in Ravenna, at the National Museum and at the Basilica of Sant'Apollinare in Classe: "Ceccobelli and the icons of the Classense Collection".
+In 2016, the exhibition "Icons", curated by Cicno G. G. Edizioni, was a solo exhibition at the Academy of Saint Petersburg in Russia, with works dedicated to the Byzantine classical tradition; and always in 2016 in Ravenna, at the National Museum and at the Basilica of Sant'Apollinare in Classe: "Ceccobelli and the icons of the Classense Collection".

 "Con sorti Belli" is another personal exhibition, presented in Rome at the Augusto Consorti Gallery.

-In 2017 the exhibitions are: "Autoritratti da dentro" – La ceramica prende forma, in luster ceramics curated by Marco Tonelli, at the Palazzo Podestarile in Montelupo Fiorentino; and the exhibition "Undisclosed stories", curated by Davide Sarchioni and Maria Concetta Monaci, in Capalbio, at the Palazzo Collacchioni.
+In 2017, the exhibitions are: "Autoritratti da dentro" – La ceramica prende forma, in lustre ceramics curated by Marco Tonelli, at the Palazzo Podestarile in Montelupo Fiorentino; and the exhibition "Undisclosed stories", curated by Davide Sarchioni and Maria Concetta Monaci, in Capalbio, at the Palazzo Collacchioni.

-In 2018 he takes part in the collective "Challenging Beauty - Insights in Italian Contemporary Art", curated by Lorand Hegyi, in the Parkview Museum in Singapore; "Painting after post-modernism" curated by Barbara Rose, in the fabulous Royal Palace of Caserta; “La Scuola di San Lorenzo.
-Una Factory romana”, at the Museo Carisj, in Jesi; and “Al passo con la Costituzione”, at the Central State Archive, in Rome; while among the personal exhibitions we enumerate the great site-specific installation "T'odi" curated by D. Lancioni, at the “Sala delle Pietre” in Todi and at the same time “Primo segno – Recente sogno”, at the Bibo's Place Gallery, in Todi.
+In 2018, he took part in the collective "Challenging Beauty - Insights in Italian Contemporary Art", curated by Lorand Hegyi, in the Parkview Museum in Singapore; "Painting after post-modernism" curated by Barbara Rose, in the fabulous Royal Palace of Caserta; "La Scuola di San Lorenzo.
+Una Factory romana", at the Museo Carisj, in Jesi; and "Al passo con la Costituzione", at the Central State Archive, in Rome; while among the personal exhibitions we enumerate the great site-specific installation "T'odi" curated by D. Lancioni, at the "Sala delle Pietre" in Todi and at the same time "Primo segno – Recente sogno", at the Bibo's Place Gallery, in Todi.